7-Day Cheap Vegan Meal Plan on a Budget

 This meal plan can help you trial-run veganism, to decide whether it’s the right lifestyle for you – or just use it to take a break from animal products.
 We’ve made this meal plan as simple as possible—no hunting for exotic ingredients or spices.
 Everything you see should be easy to find at your typical grocery store or at home in your pantry.

 Try this vegan meal plan for yourself and you’ll have some leftovers to snack on, but it can be adjusted to share with a partner or your family as needed.
 This plan deliberately reuses ingredients from recipe to recipe in different ways, so your vegan shopping list won’t be overloaded.
-But it also gives you an idea of how much you can do with the things you already have in your kitchen, so you’re not wasting money on food you never eat.
+But it also gives you an idea of how many affordable, healthy meals you can make with ingredients you already have – so you’re not wasting money on food you never eat.

 Cheap Vegan Meal Plan